ishavade1/Customer_Churn_Analysis/README.md

-📊 Customer Churn Analysis using SQL (PostgreSQL)
+📊 Customer Churn Analysis using SQL (PostgreSQL, MySQL)

 📌 Project Overview
 This project focuses on analyzing telecom customer churn data using SQL to identify patterns, high-risk customers, and key factors influencing churn.